Trump makes third 147 of year in Scottish Open win

 The 33-year-old from Bristol clinched the fourth frame and the match with a break of 107.

-"It was quite a good one," Trump said of his 147 on Eurosport.
+"It's a venue I've never been to before, first time in Edinburgh and snooker's not been here for a long, long time so I think for people to be able to come and watch live snooker is good enough, but to make a 147 is not something that happens in every tournament.

+"For everyone to be a part of that I think everyone can go away with a smile on their face."

-Robert Milkins, Barry Hawkins, Jimmy Robertson and Ricky Walden are among those joining Trump in the third round in Edinburgh.
+Robert Milkins, Barry Hawkins, Jimmy Robertson and Ricky Walden are among those joining Trump in the third round.

+However, Shaun Murphy fell to a surprise 4-0 defeat to Scott Donaldson.

-Ronnie O'Sullivan, Mark Selby and Neil Robertson will be involved in Tuesday's evening session at Meadowbank in Edinburgh.
+Ronnie O'Sullivan, Mark Selby and Neil Robertson will be involved in Tuesday's evening session at Meadowbank.

 Sign up to My Sport to follow snooker news on the BBC app.